 Sometime in 2010, a wholesale client asked me about printing on aluminum.
-It peaked my interest, however, I found no resources or information.
+It piqued my interest; however, I found no resources or information.
 Fast forward to the spring of 2012 when I found an online article about a photographer who created several aluminum prints; I immediately emailed her asking about her technique.
 No reply!
 I emailed again, silence.
 I then found another artist doing similar and sent another kind email asking for information.
 Nothing!
-They probably didn't want to share their ideas.
+They probably did not want to share their ideas.
 Fine!

-So I began experimenting and it wasn’t as easy as I had envisioned.
+I began experimenting and it was not as easy as I had envisioned.
 I tried various types of aluminum; I even ordered test rolls from an online wholesaler.
 Nothing looked good.
 I tried sanding the aluminum in different ways: I used a belt sander, rotary sander, a finishing sander and nothing impressed me.
 I even tried sheets of stainless steel.

 These disappointments discouraged me; I then searched the Internet for aluminum that was ready-made for inkjet printing.
 I located two vendors who sold such materials however, unfortunately, they were not for me.
 One company sold sheets of aluminum with a maximum width of twenty inches (which was too narrow).
 A second company sold rolls of very shiny vaporized aluminum particulate (it looked too shiny in my opinion) which were priced at over $600 a roll, not including shipping.
 Nether were viable solutions.

 My first print was Moonrise Over Twilight and it looked stunning.
-The radiance of the aluminum gave the photograph a different perspective.
+The radiance of the aluminum gave the photograph a different look and feel.
 I let it dry, varnished it and then trimmed the excess metal from the sides.
 The hand sanding gave the artwork a unique texture.